machamp-nlp/machamp/docs/dependency.md

 This is a [deep biaffine parser](https://openreview.net/pdf?id=Hk95PK9le), which is used similarly as the [seq](seq.md) task type.
 However, it has one peculiarity, namely that it reads data from two columns.
-However, you only have to define the first column (which should be the index of the head), and then it automatically reads the labels from the column behind it:
+You only have to define the first column (which should be the index of the head), and then it automatically reads the labels from the column behind it:

 ```